-I offer a range of services.
-My goal is always to meet people where they feel ready to go, and ideally to address the core of whatever brings them into therapy.
-The modalities I have been interested in are typically body-centered and focused on fundamentally changing the architecture of how we feel.
-I am committed to staying up to date with regards to research and best practices.
-These are a few of the types of psychotherapy I offer, and all of these are integrated with each other to provide a foundation for healing and change.
+We offer a range of services.
+Our goal is always to meet people where they feel ready to go, and ideally to address the core of whatever brings them into therapy.
+The modalities we have been interested in are typically body-centered and focused on fundamentally changing the architecture of how we feel.
+We are committed to staying up to date with regards to research and best practices.
+These are a few of the types of psychotherapy we offer, and all of these are integrated with each other to provide a foundation for healing and change.

 Neurofeedback is a FDA-approved intervention for “relaxation” that has been in use for over 40 years, and that has been successfully applied to a wide range of issues, including anxiety, depression, autism, trauma, attachment issues, addiction, and ADHD, among other issues.
 The process involves using sensors and a computer to read, digest, and reflect real time brain activity back to the person who is receiving it in a way that they adopt changes to the way their nervous system networks and processes.
 In short, the process helps us train and change how we function.
 In my practice I have found that it is immensely useful for reducing experiences of anxiety, stress, depression, sleep, migraine, and tension, and building resiliency and a profound sense of calm.
 Sometimes this looks like training just a few sessions to make a small shift, and some clients have been training with me upward of 20 sessions.
 With the type of neurofeedback I practice (known as Infraslow Fluctuation Neurofeedback, or ISF: an approach developed by Mark Smith, https://neurofeedbackservicesny.com/) I find that most people train between 8 and 15 sessions, and that most participants feels better after even one session.